tum-ei-eda/mlonmcu/README.md

 Also make sure that your default Python is at least v3.7.
 If the `python` command is not available in your shell or points Python v2.7 check out `python-is-python3`.

-**Warning:** It seems like the ETISS tool fails to compile if if find a version of LLVM 11 on your system which does not include Clang 11.
-The best workaround for now is to (if possible) remove those tools from your system: `sudo apt remove llvm-11* clang-11*` (See issue #1)

 Make sure to use a fresh virtual Python environment in the following steps.

-##### Install Release from PyPI

-**Warning:** As the PyPI package is not always up to date, it is currently recommented to use a self-build version of the package (as explained in the next section)

-To use the PIP package, run the following: `pip install mlonmcu` (Add `--user` if you are not using a virtual environment)

 #### Build Package manually